Getting Started with PyTorch and Gaudi

-This guide provides simple steps for preparing a PyTorch model to run on Gaudi.
-Make sure to install the PyTorch packages provided by Habana.
-Installing public PyTorch packages is not supported.
+This guide provides simple steps for preparing a PyTorch model to run training on Intel® Gaudi® AI accelerator.

 Note